amaurybsouza/portfolio/README.md

 ## About me

 Hi, my name is Amaury!
 I'm a DevOps Engineer that loves to work with challenging and creative projects.
 Experienced technology professional with a background in banking, sales systems, 8+ years of experience in support of mission-critical platforms and technical participate of complex projects.
 My career is based in Ops, and following the evolution of technology on the IT market, I adapted my career adhering to the pillars of DevOps and the premise of comunication, collaboration and automation mindset.

 I love DevOps communities, and I have been helping many of them for years now, both as an organizer and Digital Creator.
-Also, I am enjoy coding on GitHub using HCL/YML technologies, check my [profile](https://github.com/amaurybsouza) to learn more about how I contribute on open-source projects.
+Also, I am enjoy coding on GitHub using HCL/YML technologies, check my [profile](https://github.com/amaurybsouza) to learn more about how I contribute on Open-Source projects.
 Got a project to discuss?
 Want me to speak at your meetup?
 Anything else?
 Let's chat!
 DM me on Twitter [@amaurybsouza_](https://twitter.com/amaurybsouza_)

 ## Latest articles